 What really set this film head and shoulders above most of its younger siblings was the way it built its scares.
 Most current horror films use the jump scare as the preferred means for getting an audience reaction, followed closely by the gross-out gore scene.
 Smaller budget films like this usually have to resort to the jump scare almost exclusively.
 “In Memorium”, however, gives you characters to care about and develops a frightening situation organically instead of simply serving up cheap startles.
 It also doesn’t force you into a staring contest as you wait for a door to move fractionally.
 If you are scared, it’s a product of the storytelling and not a loud noise.

-“In Memorium” is available for viewing online at IndieFlix.com and, gods willing, someone gets this movie some proper distribution.
+“In Memorium” was available for viewing online at IndieFlix.com (no longer) and, gods willing, someone gets this movie some proper distribution.
 It’s a fine movie that has haunted the shadows long enough.